folder Filed in Domain tips, Domains, News, Tips

 It appears that Dharmesh Shah had his eye set on another high-value domain name in addition to Chat.com.
 During an interview on the popular YouTube channel “My First Million,” Shah revealed that he had also acquired Prompt.com in a separate seven-figure transaction.

 This isn’t the first time Shah has made a significant investment in a premium domain name.
-In 2022, HubSpot acquired Connect.com for a whopping $10 million, further emphasizing the value he and his company place on prime digital real estate.
-Following the news of the Chat.com acquisition, Shah shared his thoughts on LinkedIn, confirming that it was a personal transaction not tied to HubSpot.
+In 2022, HubSpot acquired Connect.com for $10 million, further emphasising the value he and his company place on prime digital real estate.

 Over the decades, I’ve learned about the importance and value of domain names.
 WordPlay.com (my word-game) has hit 150 million games played and 16 million users.
 I know for a fact that a lot of this is because the domain is easy, memorable and fun.